 Regularly checking your site for broken links is crucial.
 Pages that return a 404 error page due to a broken link have no value and can negatively affect your site’s performance in the search results.

 You can use tools like Screaming Frog and Google Search Console to identify and fix these errors.
+Google Search Console’s “Links” report also shows which pages have the most internal links, helping you identify pages that may need more linking.

 2. Link High Value Pages to Low Value Pages

-It is said that you have a blog with a lot of useful content.
-As we know, useful content attracts inbound links from other websites that direct to it.
 You can use the same power of post ratings in your blog to promote pages that are slightly behind in Google search results, as mentioned on page 2 of Google search results.

 In the professional language, these pages are called “low-hanging fruit pages.”
 From an SEO perspective, the term “low-hanging fruits” refers to changes and improvements that can be easily implemented but contribute significantly to the ranking.
 Like ripe and tasty fruits hanging low on the tree, right within your reach… 🙂